The following are quotes from various resources to help you as you are planning your wedding. This is a monumental day

 • At my niece’s wedding, instead of throwing the bouquet to the single women at the reception the DJ asked all the married couples to get on the dance floor.
 He played the Anniversary waltz.
 Then he started by asking for anyone married for one day to leave the dance floor —which was the bride and groom.
 And then couples married one year, two years, five years, eight years, and so on were asked to leave.
 The last couple standing were married 56 years.
 The wife was given the bridal bouquet by the bride.
-(Bill Doherty, from the web site for Smart Marriages website feature, “Wedding Rituals”)
+(Bill Doherty, from the article, “Wedding Rituals”)

 • The DJ at my son’s wedding did something similar.
 As the longest married couple was left standing (my aunt and uncle, married 62 years) —he asked them for their secret of a good, lasting marriage.
 My uncle said when one is wrong to say, “I’m sorry” even when you think you were only 10% wrong.
 Another tip was learning to laugh at ourselves and not take life too seriously.
 It was a wonderful tribute and an affirmation of marriage for us all.
 At the rehearsal dinner we took few moments of silence.
 As a part of a prayer we called out the names of those that could not be in attendance.
 It reminded us of the importance those persons and the influence they have had and will continue to have on the newlyweds.
-(Bea Haledjian, from the Smart Marriages website feature, “Wedding Rituals”)
+(Bea Haledjian, from the article, “Wedding Rituals”)